 Talk to the other family and the nanny about holidays — a common solution is for each family to decide on one week and the nanny to decide on two weeks.
 See Holiday Entitlement in Useful Info for guidance on calculating holidays.

 Rules and Standards

 If the children of two or more families are being cared for at the same time, rules and standards will have to be agreed between the families and the nanny up front.
-It is worth having a seperate written agreement for this and Nannytax Legal can help.
+It is worth having a Nannyshare Agreement to address this.